 Chances are every American has heard the phrase, "Remember the Alamo!" at least once in their lives.
 However, the little mission in San Antonio holds a special place in the heart of Texans as it represents their ferocity, bravery, and willingness to defend their beliefs to the end.

 So how much do you know about it, really?
-Besides Jim Bowie, Davy Crockett, and William Travis, can you quote many facts?
-Here are 10 facts about the Alamo that every Texan should know.
+Besides James Bowie, David Crockett, and William B. Travis, can you quote many facts?
+Here are 10 facts about the Battle of the Alamo that every Texan should know.

 10. The Alamo was the first mission in the San Antonio region, and its original name?
 Mission San Antonio de Valero.
 Sound familiar?

-9. General Sam Houston (who would later become the first president of the Republic of Texas after the Texas revolution) thought that holding San Antonio the city was a grand ol’ waste of time, and he actually sent James Bowie to destroy the Alamo.
-However, Bowie and Travis ignored his orders and hunkered behind the fort’s defenses.
+9. General Sam Houston (who would later become the first president of the Republic of Texas after the Texas revolution) thought that holding San Antonio the city was a grand ol' waste of time, and he actually sent James Bowie to destroy the Alamo.
+However, Bowie and Travis ignored his orders and hunkered behind the fort's defenses.

-8. The numbers for the Alamo are skewed – some estimates for Mexican forces range between 1,800-6,000 army members.
-Basically this means that there is little concrete factual information behind all estimates, from casualties to defenders.
+8. The numbers for the Alamo are skewed.
+Estimates for Mexican forces range from 1,800 to as many as 6,000 Mexican troops.
+Basically this means that there is little concrete factual information behind all army estimates, from casualties to defenders.

 7. A few months following the devastating loss at the Alamo, Houston and his 800 Texans defeated Santa Anna's Mexican army near San Jacinto, leading directly to their independence.

 5. The defenders of the Alamo had no idea that Texas declared its independence from Mexico on March 2, 1836.
-The fight for the Alamo began on Feb.
+The assault on the Alamo began on Feb.
 23, 1836, and the fort finally fell on March 6, 1836.